-- 7. From on or about November 14 to November 24, 2011, a new CVS trainer conducted retraining on injection technique.
+7. From on or about November 14 to November 24, 2011, a new CVS trainer conducted retraining on injection technique.
 Participants April Rogers, Edmund Wellons, Myra Rochelle, Nathaniel Brooks, Lauralyle Weaver and Amos Brinson underwent injection technique retraining.
 Participants Matt Rettig, Ashok Chandarana and David Kopaczewski opted not to undergo retraining and instead decided to no longer administer vaccinations.
 Following injection retraining, Participants April Rogers, Edmund Wellons, Myra Rochelle, Nathaniel Brooks, Lauralyle Weaver and Amos Brinson again began to administer vaccines based on communication from CVS that they were permitted to do so.
-The retraining that took place in November 2011 did not, however, require the Participants to repeat the didactic coursework or to retake the assessment examination. - 8.
-On December 5, 2011, Mr. Sherry received a letter from Mr. Campbell informing him that not all participants had been retrained on injection technique and that none of the participants had repeated the didactic course work or had retaken the exam.
+The retraining that took place in November 2011 did not, however, require the Participants to repeat the didactic coursework or to retake the assessment examination.

+8. On December 5, 2011, Mr. Sherry received a letter from Mr. Campbell informing him that not all participants had been retrained on injection technique and that none of the participants had repeated the didactic course work or had retaken the exam.
 Accordingly, the Participants remained improperly trained and not certified to administer vaccines under North Carolina law.

-- 9. From on or about December 5 to December 19, 2011, CVS conducted exam retesting of certain of the Participants.
+9. From on or about December 5 to December 19, 2011, CVS conducted exam retesting of certain of the Participants.
 April Rogers, Edmund Wellons, Myra Rochelle and Lauralyle Weaver re-took the examination.
-Participants Nathaniel Brooks and Amos Brinson elected not to re-test and instead decided to undergo the full training for certification for the Fall, 2012 flu season. - 10.
-On or about December 19, 2011 Mr. Campbell contacted CVS Wilmington area pharmacy supervisor Betsy Ramsay and informed her that the Participants were not permitted to administer vaccines. - 11.
-From on or about December 19, 2011 upon direction from CVS, none of the Participants administered any vaccines as directed by the Board. - 12.
-Between September 21, 2011 and October 15, 2011, CVS permitted R. Ph.
-David Kopaczewski to unlawfully administer 12 vaccines under the supervision of pharmacist-manager Robert C. Jones. - 13.
-Further, between September 1, 2011 and December 4, 2011, CVS permitted R. Ph.
-Myra C. Rochelle to unlawfully administer 98 vaccines under the supervision of pharmacist-manager Robert C. Jones. - 14.
-In addition, a number of the vaccination records maintained by CVS did not comply with North Carolina law in that 13 of the records failed to properly identify the name, manufacturer, lot number or expiration date of the vaccines.
+Participants Nathaniel Brooks and Amos Brinson elected not to re-test and instead decided to undergo the full training for certification for the Fall, 2012 flu season.

+10. On or about December 19, 2011 Mr. Campbell contacted CVS Wilmington area pharmacy supervisor Betsy Ramsay and informed her that the Participants were not permitted to administer vaccines.

+11. From on or about December 19, 2011 upon direction from CVS, none of the Participants administered any vaccines as directed by the Board.

+12. Between September 9, 2011 and November 28, 2011, CVS permitted R. Ph.
+Amos Brinson, as pharmacist-manager, to unlawfully administer 54 vaccines.

+13. In addition, a number of the vaccination records maintained by CVS did not comply with North Carolina law in that 6 of the records failed to adequately describe the administration site of injection and 4 of the records failed to properly identify the name, manufacturer, lot number or expiration date of the vaccines.